What does the Tobacco-Free Campus Policy Prohibit?

 What tobacco products are included in the policy?

 All forms of tobacco, including but not limited to cigarettes, cigars, pipes, water pipes (hookahs), bidis, kreteks, electronic cigarettes, smokeless tobacco, snuff, chewing tobacco and any non-Food and Drug Administration (FDA) approved nicotine delivery device.

 What is the reason to implement the policy at UH?

 To reduce health risks for UH students, faculty, staff and visitors while respecting the rights of individuals and to ensure UH compliance with a new state rule that requires certification of a tobacco-free workplace for entities receiving funds from the Cancer Prevention and Research Institute of Texas (CPRIT).

 UH is not requiring anyone to quit using tobacco products, but UH does expect all individuals on university property to adhere to the policy.

-Besides the designated tobacco-use area, will tobacco use be allowed in other instances?
+Will tobacco use be allowed in any instances?

 The exceptions to the policy are: